Pasek108/FM-JobListingsWithFiltering/README.md

 # Overview :sparkles:

 ## About
 My solution to the [Frontend Mentor "Job listings with filtering" challenge](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt).
 The project was created using Angular 19 and TypeScript.
-It was my first project using Angular.
 The challenge gave me an opportunity to practice Angular basics, especially state management and communication between components.

 Check out the [live version](https://pasek108.github.io/FM-JobListingsWithFiltering/) of this project, as well as my [Frontend Mentor profile](https://www.frontendmentor.io/profile/Pasek108).